top of page

 Non-Residential Development & Maintenance

-The BNPC focuses on 10 projects in motion.
-The first project in motion is the 10th Avenue Streetscape, which runs seven blocks, east to west, from Garfield to Ross Street.
+The BNPC focuses on 2 projects in motion.
+The streetscape will be implemented in 18 months once the City of Amarillo and TXDOT break ground in the fall of 2024.
 The 10th Avenue Streetscape includes the following renovations to be implemented in 3 phases:

-ADA accessible sidewalks, crosswalks, bus stop benches, cedar elm trees, decorative lighting, paved alleys between 9th and 10th Avenue and 10th and 11th Avenue, engraved brick pavers installed around the decorative lighting, and tables with umbrellas and chairs for seating.
+ADA accessible sidewalks, crosswalks, driveways, curbs, bus stop benches, cedar elm trees, decorative lighting, bike lanes, planters, and engraved brick pavers installed around the decorative lighting.

 10th_and_Arthur_Looking_East.jpg